with Purchase of Furnace & Air Conditioner

 Heat pumps look very similar to a central AC unit.
 In fact, on cooling mode, they function just like a central AC too!
 The big difference is that these units are capable of running the refrigeration cycle in reverse to provide heat as well as cooling.

 A heat pump doesn’t need to “create” heat like an electric or gas-fired furnace does.
 It simply uses the refrigeration cycle to move heat from one area to another.
 In the summer, your AC takes heat from inside your home and releases it outside.
-On heating mode, the heat pump is able to find heat in the ambient air outdoors and bring it inside to heat your home.
+On heating mode, the heat pump can find heat in the ambient air outdoors and bring it inside to heat your home.

 While that might seem impossible in a Wisconsin winter, heat pump technology allows for this to happen.
 However, in our area, we do need to make sure our heat pumps are rated for cold weather and subzero temperatures.
 These heat pumps are a little more expensive than the ones that work in places like Florida and Arizona, but you can rely on heat pumps here in Wisconsin if you have the right one.
 For that reason, we recommend going through an experienced HVAC company to find a unit that will work for you.